Aryan41123/Login-Page/README.md

 cd Login-Page
 npm install

-# 🔐 Login Auth Backend
+# 🔐 Login Page - Backend

 A secure and minimal backend authentication system built with **Node.js**, **TypeScript**, **Express**, **Prisma**, and **MongoDB**.
 It allows users to register and login with password hashing using `bcrypt`.
 Built with scalability, type safety, and clean architecture in mind.